 ![]() |

-Whilst longer term solutions such as hydrogen as fuel remain under investigation, the council has implemented, as an interim alternative to diesel, the use of Hydrotreated Vegetable Oil as fuel for the majority of its fleet which are compatible with this renewable fuel as a direct substitute for diesel.
-The fleet commenced use of this fuel from June 2022 onwards, and once the entire fleet is using it, it has the potential to reduce quantified emissions of the fleet by up to 90% and contribute to overall reductions in the council’s emissions of around 30%.
+Whilst longer term solutions such as hydrogen as fuel remain under investigation, the council has commenced the implementation, as an interim alternative to diesel, the use of Hydrotreated Vegetable Oil as fuel for the majority of its fleet which are compatible with this renewable fuel as a direct substitute for diesel.
+The fleet commenced limited use of this fuel from June 2022 onwards, and as the proportion of the fleet using it increases, it has the potential to make significant reductions in the emissions attributable to the fleet.
+In 2023/24, the combined Scope 1 and Scope 3 emissions arising from the fleet were down by 66.9% compared to 2022/23.

-In 2020/21 the council acquired an additional nine battery electric vehicles to bring its total battery electric fleet to ten vehicles – seven vans and cars on our car parks management fleet, and three pool cars.
-In 2021/22, these ten vehicles travelled a total of 133907 km (83206 miles) on council business that would otherwise have been incurred using diesel or petrol powered vehicles, providing an estimated non-deductible avoidance of around 14tCO2e.
+The council currently has ten battery electric (BEV) vehicles on its fleet, comprised of four electric vans and three electric cars on our car parks management fleet, and three electric pool cars.
+In 2023/24, these ten vehicles travelled a total of 157,738 km (98,014 miles) on council business that would otherwise have been incurred using diesel or petrol powered vehicles, providing an estimated non-deductible avoidance of around 16 tCO2e.

 Whilst recognising that some business travel is essential, for example to carry out site inspections and to engage with our communities, we also recognise that much business travel, for example to attend meetings internally and with other organisations, can be conducted effectively through the use of remote technology and this approach has been embedded in our new system of agile working.

-In 2021/22, business mileage was down 56.6%, and emissions from our business mileage were down 57.8%, when compared to the year 2019/20 (the last financial year before Covid restrictions took effect).
+In 2023/24, emissions from our business mileage were down 9%, when compared to the year 2019/20 (the last financial year before Covid restrictions took effect).

-Solar PV arrays are installed on two of the council’s office sites, three of its leisure centres, and ten of its retirement and communal housing schemes, providing a total combined capacity of approximately 116kW, providing renewable energy and helping to contribute to the electricity requirements of these sites.
+Solar PV arrays are installed on one of the council’s depots, three of its leisure centres, and ten of its retirement and communal housing schemes, providing a total combined capacity of approximately 293 kW, providing renewable energy and helping to contribute to the electricity requirements of these sites.

-For more informaton see our Annual Greenhouse Gas Reports below.
+For more information see our Annual Greenhouse Gas Report.